 Fostering partnerships and collaboration between governments, NGOs, research institutions, and indigenous communities can support capacity-building, knowledge sharing, and indigenous-led initiatives.
 By recognizing the value of indigenous knowledge, promoting resilience-building measures, strengthening policy frameworks, and fostering partnerships, tribal communities can be empowered to navigate the complex intersection of climate change, economy, and culture.
 Only through collective efforts can we preserve indigenous traditions, foster sustainable development, and protect the well-being of tribal communities.
 Imposing top-down policies without recognizing the value of indigenous knowledge (instead dismissing them as primitive) like demonizing ‘jhum’ cultivation is not the way to do it.

-One thought on “Climate Change, Tribal Economy and Culture”
+15 thoughts on “Climate Change, Tribal Economy and Culture”

 Leave a Reply